odevauchelle/DryTransfer/README.md

 ## Quick example

-Import style of the Journal of Fluid Mechanics:
+Import style of the *Journal of Fluid Mechanics*:

 ```python
 from DryTransfer import JFM as journal